Low Carb Cauliflower Rice Jambalaya

 What Is Jambalaya?

-Jambalaya comes in a few different varieties, But at it’s core, Jambalaya is a savoury one pot rice based dish, loaded with different meats like chicken, sausage, and seafood, all cooked together in a spiced gravy.
+Jambalaya comes in a few different varieties, But at it’s core, Jambalaya is a savoury one pot rice based dish, loaded with different meats like chicken, sausage, and seafood, all cooked together in a tomato gravy, spiced with classic Creole or Cajun seasonings.

 It’s actually kind of difficult to describe, or maybe it’s just me.
 Either way a picture is worth a thousand bites right so direct your peepers down below and let your eye’s tell you what it is.